Yelp/yelp_kafka/docs/source/getting_started.rst

    )

    consumer = KafkaConsumerGroup(['my_topic'], config)

    def consume_messages(consumer):
        while True:
            try:
-              message = consumer.next():
+               message = consumer.next()
                print message.value
                consumer.task_done(message)
                # If auto_commit is disabled in KafkaConsumerGroup, then you must call
                # consumer.commit() yourself.
                #
                # auto_commit is enabled by default, so here we are implicitly
                # letting KafkaConsumerGroup decide when to inform Kafka of our
                # completed messages.

            except ConsumerTimeout:
                # Applications usually just ignore the ConsumerTimeout
                # exception or check a termination flag.
                pass
            except (FailedPayloadsError, KafkaUnavailableError, LeaderNotAvailableError, NotLeaderForPartitionError):
                # See producer example above, usually these exceptions should be retried

    while True:
        try:
            with consumer: